Course Topics: Darkroom Printing, Portraits and Toning

 Najib Joe Hakim works as a freelance photographer and photojournalist in San Francisco.
 His work has been published in numerous national and regional magazines and newspapers.
 He has exhibited his personal work in galleries on both coasts and internationally.
 His most recent project – Born Among Mirrors: Lebanon 50 Years After – completed its third exhibition in November 2012.
 The project began as an exploration of war-ravaged Lebanon.
 Through a combination of coincidence and personal tragedy, it became a journey through Hakim’s own family history from refugees out of Palestine to American citizenship.
 Born Among Mirrors provides insights into one immigrant family’s successful survival through arguably the most intractable conflict of the last 100 years.

-In October 2016, Suzun published her first book of contemporary portraits about former members of the Black Panther Party titled: Revolutionary Grain: Celebrating the Spirit of the Black Panthers in Portraits and Stories.
+In October 2016, Susanna self-published her first photography book of contemporary portraits on former members of the Black Panther Party titled: Revolutionary Grain: Celebrating the Spirit of the Black Panthers in Portraits and Stories.

 Course Topics: Digital Printing